 Thanks to the Sierra de Bernia and Sierra Helada mountains Benidorm is protected from cold northerly winds all year round.
 A local micro-climate provides ideal conditions for year round tourism though there can be some cold and wet spells during the winter months.
 Check out the latest Benidorm weather forecast here.

-Take a look at this map of Benidorm which you can zoom into to find your hotel or apartment.
-And whilst you’re here check out this Benidorm webcam which shows a live stream of the resort.
 If you’re trying to get your bearings just find the old church of San Jaime which is an ideal spot from which to describe the geography of Benidorm as it is the heart of the old town which splits the resort into two parts.

 To the north is Playa Levante, a 2km long beach of golden sand with restricted traffic access along the promenade and the livelier of the resort’s two main beaches.
 To the south of the old town is Playa Poniente which is 3km in length, also has golden sand but is narrower with far fewer hotels and a road separating them from the beach.